Geometry: Angles

-Length, area, and volume
+Measures: length, area, and volume

 Length, area, and volume describe the size or extent of an object in one dimension, two dimension, and three dimensions respectively.

 In Euclidean geometry and analytic geometry, the length of a line segment can often be calculated by the Pythagorean theorem.

 Area and volume can be defined as fundamental quantities separate from length, or they can be described and calculated in terms of lengths in a plane or 3-dimensional space.
 Mathematicians have found many explicit formulas for area and formulas for volume of various geometric objects.
 In calculus, area and volume can be defined in terms of integrals, such as the Riemann integral or the Lebesgue integral.

+Other geometrical measures include the curvature and compactness.

 Metrics and measures

 The concept of length or distance can be generalized, leading to the idea of metrics.
 For instance, the Euclidean metric measures the distance between points in the Euclidean plane, while the hyperbolic metric measures the distance in the hyperbolic plane.
 Other important examples of metrics include the Lorentz metric of special relativity and the semi-Riemannian metrics of general relativity.

 In a different direction, the concepts of length, area and volume are extended by measure theory, which studies methods of assigning a size or measure to sets, where the measures follow rules similar to those of classical area and volume.